NoakLiu/GraphSnapShot/README.md

 ### GraphSnapShot

-Up to **3x** training acceleration and **5x** memory reduction for lossless graph ML training with GraphSnapShot!
+Up to **30\%** training acceleration and **73\%** memory reduction for lossless graph ML training with GraphSnapShot!

 GraphSnapShot is a framework for fast storage, retrieval and computation for graph learning.
-It can quickly store and update the local topology of graph structure, just like take `snapshots` of the graph.
+It can quickly store and update the local topology of graph structure, just like take `snapshots` of the graphs.

 ![model construction](./assets/Disk_Cache_Memory_GraphSnapShot.png)